STAFF NEWS & ANALYSIS

 - Uh oh!
 How is the Caveman Capitalist going to create wealth now that his industry (hunting rabbits) has been upset?
 He starts picking the cutest wolves and breeding them (innovation).
 Turns out, everyone loves the freakish results!
 And they are actually pretty useful too.

 - And so on and so forth, until the people with the highest standard of living in human history complain about capitalism on their iPhones.

 It’s all because this one Caveman Capitalist started accumulating wealth.

 - At step 5, does the caveman capitalist become a bad man for accumulating more rabbits than he could eat?

 - Would the village standard of living have increased if he hadn’t?

-- At step 8, should the hunters have been allowed to seize his means of production (the bow and arrow) in order to keep all of the rabbits they hunted?
+- At step 8, should the hunters have been allowed to seize the caveman capitalist’s means of production (the bow and arrow) in order to keep all of the rabbits they hunted?